Date of posting: 05-03-2025

 At present, there are three types of strokes:

-Request the person to smile and notice if one side of the face droops?
+F—Face: Request the person to smile and notice if one side of the face droops.

-Check if the person can raise both arms and notice if one arm drifts downward?
+A—Arms: Check if the person can raise both arms and notice if one arm drifts downward.

-Check if the person can repeat a simple phrase and notice if the speech is slurred?
+S—Speech: Check if the person can repeat a simple phrase and notice if the speech is slurred.

 The most common symptoms that were found in men were:

-Women have same but some different symptoms.
+Stroke in Women: Women have the same but some different symptoms.
 Let’s have a look.

 There have been situations wherein people have experienced warning signs before a stroke occurs.
 These signs are called transient ischemic attacks (TIA or “mini-stroke”) and describe as brief episodes of stroke symptoms.
 A TIA leaves no permanent brain damage but can put you at a higher risk of a subsequent stroke.